inkerton/scholarship-website/README.md

 # Some Potential Features
 here are some potential features we intend to include:

-1.Comprehensive Scholarship Database: Provide a vast and up-to-date database of various scholarships available to students, including both private and government-funded options.
+<b>1.Comprehensive Scholarship Database:</b> Provide a vast and up-to-date database of various scholarships available to students, including both private and government-funded options.

 2.Advanced Search Functionality: Implement a powerful search feature that allows students to filter scholarships based on criteria such as eligibility requirements, academic fields, location, or specific keywords.